 While I generally wouldn’t recommend using the United Explorer Card for your everyday spending (since there are better cards for earning United miles), this is one of the best airline credit cards when it comes to having great perks and a reasonable annual fee.

-If you’re a United elite member you may benefit from the United Club passes, additional award availability, potential to get a PQD waiver, 25% savings on inflight purchases, Global Entry credit, expanded award availability, upgrades on award tickets, and more.
+If you’re a United elite member you may benefit from the United Club passes, additional award availability, 25% savings on inflight purchases, Global Entry credit, expanded award availability, upgrades on award tickets, and more.

 If you’re a non-elite member, then the first checked bag free, priority boarding, United Club passes, savings on inflight purchases, and more, could come in handy.

 On the surface I consider this to be the sub-$100 airline credit card with the strongest perks.

 The Best Way To Earn United Miles With Credit Cards

 As I mentioned above, while the Explorer Card has great perks, I wouldn’t generally use it for my everyday spending.
 That’s true whether you want to earn United miles for your spending or not.